skip-mev/docs/docs/validator/0-quickstart.md

 ---
 description: Skip Validator Quickstart
-title: Quickstart
+title: Validator Quickstart
 sidebar_position: 0
 ---

-It takes just 5 minutes to integrate Skip Select for your validator.
+It takes just 5 minutes to start using Skip Select to capture MEV with your validator.

 ## Summary of Steps